trafargarlaw/houdaifa-taas-frontend-challenge/README.md

 ## Description

-This is a simple application for overviewing github repositories and commits hisitory using Vite, Vue3, TailwindCss for the frontend and simple express server for the backend to execute the github authentication request.
+This is a simple application for overviewing github repositories and commits hisitory using Vite, Vue3, pinia, TailwindCSS for the frontend and simple express server for the backend to execute the github authentication request.

 - The User authorizes his Github Account then he is able to list repositories with ability to filter by name, with autocomplete.